 In the building's centre between the long silo blocks is a windowed 3-bay 'tower' capped with a huge wooden 'pyramid' - its impressive scale reduced by whimsical dormers and crenellated balustrades.
 Its principal mechanical function was vertical grain transport via bucket-conveyors from the Hall at its base to its "Pyramid" head-house, from which, via its great central attic the "Museum", it was sent to various parts of the building for processing, storage, or discharge.

-The tower houses a long sequence of narrow wooden strangly domestic stairs (like a 19C tenement-block) - this 'Central-Stair' is the only common route from Ground to Attics.
-It serves three levels of conventional rooms (director's office, company admin-office, the lab & grain-factor's office); these, the only part of the Silo designed primarily for human functioning and already supplied with water/gas/electricity, were the first locations to be occupied.
-Above these the stair re-enters the industrial domain: on landing L-4 the 'domestic-style' stair ends and one must enter a door into part of an erstwhile grain weighing area - now a small 'lobby' containing the strange twisted stair-flight up to the "Museum".
+The tower houses a long sequence of narrow wooden strangely domestic stairs (like a 19C tenement-block) - this 'Central-Stair' is the only common route from Ground to Attics.
+It serves three levels of conventional rooms (director's office, company admin-office, the lab and grain-factor's office); these, the only part of the Silo designed primarily for human functioning and already supplied with electricity/water/gas, were the first locations that the present squatters occupied; (they had previously been occupied by site-owner-invited 'anti-squatters', who had vacated the building).
+Above these admin levels the stair re-enters the industrial domain: on landing L-4 the 'domestic-style' stair ends and one must enter a door into part of an erstwhile grain weighing area - now a small steel-girt 'lobby' containing the strange twisted stair-flight up to the Silo's grain-distribution hall, now the "Museum".

 |